-Any group of any size can become a Participating Site of the Stand Against Racism: corporations large or small, schools (from elementary schools to universities), government agencies, non-profit or civic organizations, hospitals, churches or synagogues, even two neighbors gathered around a kitchen table.
+Any group of any size can become a Participating Site of the Stand Against Racism: corporations large or small, schools (from elementary schools to universities), government agencies, non-profit or civic organizations, hospitals, houses of worship, even a group of neighbors gathered around a kitchen table.
 As a Participating Site of the Stand Against Racism, you can host a “Stand” at your location.
-It could be either private or public.
-Or you can attend another group's event.
-There is no cost to participate.
-When you sign up, you will be provided with posters and buttons or stickers that say "Racism Hurts Everyone."
+Events can be either private or public, or you can choose attend and support another group's event.
+Participation in the Stand Against Racism is free and becoming a participating site is very simple.
+When you sign up, you will be provided with materials and support for your event.

 Ideas for the Stand Against Racism

 Participating can be as simple as hanging a poster or wearing the "racism hurts everyone" buttons that you will be provided.

 Or you can host an public event, rally or day of service.
 No matter what shape the “stand” takes in each participating